Session 1

 A central argument against interpreting the Corinthian tongues as actual human languages appeals to 1 Cor 14:14: “My spirit prays, but my mind is unfruitful.”
 If, as recent scholarship (e.g., Tupamahu) contends, Paul regards tongues as human languages, how did early interpreters reconcile this verse with such a view?
 This paper explores the reception history of 1 Cor 14:14 to illuminate how ancient exegetes navigate this tension.
 One interpretive strand links the unfruitful mind to the lack of edifications (or fruits) produced among hearers.
 Another invokes linguistic hierarchies in antiquity, whereby languages such as Greek and Hebrew were deemed sacred and used without comprehension by non-Greek/Hebrew speakers.
 Notably, most Greek patristic commentators interpret “spirit” not as the human spirit or the Holy Spirit per se, but as a synecdochic reference to the spiritual gift (i.e. tongues) imparted by the Spirit.
 These early readings challenge modern assumptions and offer a more theologically nuanced understanding of tongues within early Christian thought.

-Joint session with Early Christianity on ‘the Four Last Things’
+Session 2: Joint Session with Early Christianity on “The Four Last Things: death, judgement, heaven and hell”

 Session 3